mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/challenges/07_intermezzo_debugging_2.md

 # Intermezzo: Debugging 2

+_:construction: The videos for this section are pending.
+Check back shortly._

 _**This is a Makers Vine.** Vines are designed to gradually build up sophisticated skills.
 They contain a mixture of text and video, and may contain some challenge exercises without proposed solutions.
 [Read more about how to use